Providence House, Chelsea: 2012 sale and conversion

 In April 2012 Gordon House was advertised for sale through the estate agents Savills for £75 million.
 It had never previously been available on the property market.
 Money subsequently raised by the sale has funded the renovation of the living quarters of the residents of the Royal Hospital.

 The Financial Times reported that in the days immediately following the 2012 Russian presidential election three parties of Russian buyers were shown around the property by an estate agent from Savills.
 The Financial Times article discussed the sale of Gordon House and the attraction of prime London property to international investors in a time of global risk.
 The Savills agent, Jonathan Hewlett, said that "Buying a London house has become the stock reaction.
 Wherever there is political or economic unease, people instinctively head for the Monopoly board of prime central London addresses".

 The architectural firm Paul Davis and Partners were hired by the Royal Hospital to obtain planning and listed building consent for the conversion of Gordon House and other buildings into a single family residence.
 The purchaser was legally obliged to construct a connecting building to provide underground access from the house as well as a spa and gymnasium complex (including a swimming pool) and bedrooms for four members of staff.
 Under the terms of sale the house can only be used as a private residence.

 The landscaping of the Gordon House site, designed by Todd Longstaffe-Gowan, was described by the architects as enhancing the "setting to provide the unique prospect of a grand country estate in the heart of Chelsea".
 A private entrance to the house is located in Tite Street.

 The house was eventually sold to the British property developer Christian Candy in 2012 for £75 million, and he gave it to his brother Nick Candy.
 The house was sold on a long lease, and ownership will again revert to the hospital in the future.

+2026 Sale

+The house, owned through Providence House LLP, was sold in 2026 for a reported £265 million, the highest price ever paid for a UK property.
+In April 2026, Suneil Setiya, hedge fund manager and co-founder of Quadrature Capital, was confirmed as the buyer.